Signature checks into… Grand Hyatt Melbourne

 Address: 123 Collins Street, Melbourne, Victoria, Australia, 3000

 Date: May 2017

 Best for: Relaxing and taking in city views from the Club Lounge situated on the 31st floor.

-Arriving by taxi, a 30-minute trip from Melbourne Tullamarine Airport, a concierge opens the car door and welcomes us into the grand foyer, directing us upstairs to the check-in lobby.
+Arriving by taxi, a 30-minute trip from Melbourne Tullamarine Airport, a concierge opens the car door and welcomes us into the grand foyer, directing us upstairs to Grand Hyatt Melbourne’s check-in lobby.
 Guests with Club access are able to check-in and check-out at the Club Lounge.
 A floor-to-ceiling artwork leads to the lifts that take us to the 26th floor.
 Our room is at the end of the corridor which elicits a sigh of relief; there will be fewer people walking past, ensuring a quiet and enjoyable stay.
 Guests are also only able to access their level with a key card via the touch screen in each lift.

 As I open the door to our corner room, wide windows display the Melbourne skyline.
 A chaise longue is in one corner with a circular table, which doubles as an office desk, and to the right is a teak dry bar.
 A king bed is made up with extra-long pillows, Egyptian cotton linen and comfy feather-down doonas.
 June Jacobs amenities are neatly displayed in the Italian marble bathroom.
 By far my favourite item in the room is the ‘Missing Must-Haves’ list.
 From cufflinks to hair straighteners and even an in-room spin bike, guests are able to ‘borrow’ items to make their stay more comfortable.
 Perfect!